lhausammann/PBasic/README.md

 ======

 An Expermimental PHP Parser for a BASIC inspired language.
-Start console.php to run some basic scripts in your browser.
+Start console.php to run some BASIC'ish scripts in your browser.
 Look into cmd folder to study existing commands.
 Look in src folder to see some BASIC'ish examples.